fuzzzerd/fmdata/README.md

 var client = new FileMakerRestClient("server", "fileName", "user", "pass"); // without .fmp12
 var toFind = new Model { Name = "someName" };
 var results = await client.FindAsync(toFind, FMRecordIdMapper);
-// results is IEnumerable<Model> matching with Name field matching "someName" as a FileMaker Findrequest.
+// results is IEnumerable<Model> matching with Name field matching "someName" as a FileMaker FindRequest.
 ```

 Alternatively, if you create a calculated field `Get(RecordID)` and put it on your layout then map it the normal way.